pvcraven/arcade_book/source/chapters/11a_for_loops/for_loops.rst

     Can I go to the mall?

 This next code example takes the prior example and indents line 3.
-This change will cause the program to print "Please," and "Can I go to the mall?" five times.
+This change will cause the program to print *both* "Please," and "Can I go to the mall?" five times.
 Since the statement has been indented "Can I go to the mall?" is now part of the ``for`` loop and will repeat five times just like the word "Please,".